 Honeypots can be a good way to expose vulnerabilities in major systems.
 For instance, a honeypot can show the high level of threat posed by attacks on IoT devices.
 It can also suggest ways in which security could be improved.
 Using a honeypot has several advantages over trying to spot intrusion in the entire system.
 For instance, by definition, a honeypot shouldn't get any legitimate traffic, so any activity logged is likely to be a probe or intrusion attempt.

 That makes it much easier to spot patterns, such as similar IP addresses (or IP addresses all coming from one country) being used to carry out a network sweep.
 By contrast, such tell-tale signs of an attack are easy to lose in the noise when you are looking at high levels of legitimate traffic on your core network.
 The big advantage of using honeypot security is that these malicious addresses might be the only ones you see, making the attack much easier to identify.

-Because honeypots handle very limited traffic, they are also resource light.
+Because honeypots handle very little traffic, they are also resourced light.
 They don't make great demands on hardware.
 It's even possible to set up a honeypot using old computers that you don't use anymore.
-As for software, a number of ready-written honeypots are available from online repositories, further reducing the amount of in-house effort that's necessary to get a honeypot up and running.
+As for software, many ready-written honeypots are available from online repositories, further reducing the amount of in-house effort necessary to get a honeypot up and running.

 Do you value your privacy online?